jerveybenitez/geco_certificate_pdf/README.md

 since there's no implicit engine-scoped namespace doing that resolution for us anymore.

-## Deploying to your server

-Since this lives entirely in its own directory, your stated workflow works
-as-is:

-    # on your machine
-    git add gems/plugins/geco_certificate_pdf
-    git commit -m "Add geco_certificate_pdf plugin"
-    git push

-    # on the server
-    git pull
-    bundle install
-    sudo systemctl restart canvas

-No core files are touched, so there's nothing to merge/rebase when you next pull updates from upstream canvas-lms — the plugin folder just travels alongside your fork.

 ## Surfacing a button in the UI (shadow view)

 Rather than a JS injection step, this plugin "shadows" Canvas's own course